4 Weeks Pregnancy – Symptoms, Baby Development, and Tips!

 3. Prepping for development

-Even though it’s as tiny as a dot that can barely be seen in an ultrasound, the gestational sac carries blueprints for the baby’s nose, toes, and hidden in their chromosomes.
+Even though it’s as tiny as a dot that can barely be seen in an ultrasound, the gestational sac carries blueprints for the baby’s nose, and toes, and is hidden in their chromosomes.

 4 Weeks Pregnancy Symptoms: What Happens To The Mother’s Body When 4 Weeks Pregnant?